fantasycalendar/FoundryVTT-ItemPiles/README.md

 ### ItemPiles.API.openPile(target)
 *(async)*

-Opens a pile if it is enabled and a container
+Visually opens a pile if it is enabled and a container (does not open a UI)

 | Param    | Type                                   | Description         |
 |----------|----------------------------------------|---------------------|